 New Department of Environment, Land, Water and Planning website for bore applications

-In April 2015 the Department of Environment, Land, Water and Planning (DELWP) will launch an online service to apply for domestic and stock, investigation and observation water bore construction and decommission licences and have them issued on the spot in most cases.
-This service is designed for use by the general public as well as […]
+In April 2015 the Department of Environment, Land, Water and Planning (DELWP) will launch an online service to apply for domestic and stock, investigation and observation water bore construction and […]

 Read More… from New Department of Environment, Land, Water and Planning website for bore applications